Anwar8/Blaze/notes/journal.md

 ## Desired updates:
 - [ ] Element mapping should be done with position vectors; this will greatly simplify assembly, and possibly domain disribution.
+- [ ] Change how BCs are handled by delegating their control to a BC manager class `BCManager`.

 ## Journal
+### 12 January
+See `mesh_decomposition_2.ipynb` for naive decomposition strategy applied to the nodes.
+See also `notes/images/parititioning` for results of naive partitioning of different sized frames, and for bisection using spectral partitioning vs naive partitioning.
+Naive paritioning is *really* naive and results in disconnected domains at times - this is indeed an unstructured mesh problem.

+**Proposed partitioning algorithm:**
+1. Divide node numbers unto ranks naively as shown in `mesh_decomposition_2.ipynb`, creating a `node-rank_map` object.
+2. For each node, retrieve elements connected to it, and add the elements to a list of elements that will be created on this rank.
+3. Loop over the subset of `ElemIdNodeIdPairVector` to be created in this rank, and check whether their nodes are in the current rank by referring to the `node-rank_map`.
+If a node is not in the current rank's domain, then this node id is added to a list associated with the element that contains which of its rows need to be deactivated during mapping.
+Alternatively/additionally, add these inter-rank elemnets to a list of *special* elements that will have contribution across ranks for special handling by the mapper rather than adding a  list to every single while only a handful of elements are replicated across domains.

 ### 9 January
 `Model`:
 1. `Material` is created.